Mark S. Pincus

 - North Carolina State Bar

-- U.S. Courts of Appeals for the Second and Third Circuits
+- U.S. Courts of Appeals for the Second, Third, and Fourth Circuits

 - U.S. District Courts for the Southern, Eastern, and Northern Districts of New York